afterxleep/ConnectionKit/README.md

 ## License

-Connectable is available under the MIT license.
+ConnectionKit is available under the MIT license.
 See the LICENSE file for more info.
-# Connectable
+# ConnectionKit

 Modern Swift network monitoring.
 Elegant, reactive and async/await first.

+> **Migration Note**: This package was previously named `Connectable`.
+If you're upgrading from version 1.x, update your imports from `import Connectable` to `import ConnectionKit`.

 ## Features